alexa/alexa-auto-sdk/samples/android/README.md

 	- [Register Security Profile with Login With Amazon](#register-security-profile-with-login-with-amazon)
 	- [Get an API Key](#generating-the-api-key)

-> **NOTE**: If you do not wish to use the LWA library method for authentication in the Sample App, no further reading is required for this section.
+> **Note**: If you do not wish to use the LWA library method for authentication in the Sample App, no further reading is required for this section.

 #### Getting the LWA library